Where Trump and Netanyahu stand on key issues

 The Iran deal, the peace process and the constant speculation over moving the US Embassy from Tel Aviv to Jerusalem are all likely to be on the agenda.

-Here's how the two men shape up on the big talking points.
+Here's how the two men shape up on the big talking points ahead of Wednesday's meeting.

 Iran